First 100 days: The start-up checklist every new business needs

 Get a business bank account

 You’ll need to set up a business bank account to deposit payments, pay suppliers and staff, and complete all of the other financial transactions involved in the everyday running of a business.
 Banks such as RBS offer good deals for small businesses.
-For a guide of what to consider when choosing where to bank, click here.

 Make your first hire(s) if you can afford to